chuchuluco/hugo-personal/content/posts/5-songs-i-love/index.md

 I know death is a serious matter, but this is my friend and my way of handling these types of topics.
 José Madero is, or was, my friend’s (Alberto Mendoza) favorite artist, the song doesn’t really have anything related to how I felt about him or our relationship, but it’s a really nice song that for some reason makes me remember him and what he represented in my life.
 In life and death, my friend would have a laugh or two reading this post, and that makes me happy.

-- by now just read it however you prefer… Psych!
-Do it as if it was the DK rap
+>*By now just read it however you prefer… Psych!
+Do it as if it was the DK rap*
+>

-He-he-here we go!
+>He-he-here we go!

-So they're finally here, performing for you
+>So they're finally here, performing for you\
-If you know the words, you can join in too
+>If you know the words, you can join in too\
-Put your hands together, if you want to clap
+>Put your hands together, if you want to clap\
-As we take you through this monkey rap!
+>As we take you through this monkey rap!
-Huh!
+>
+>Huh!
 ### N4, Number four!

 Old and cringe just like any respectable Dad.

+>Note\
-Note: I’m not even sorry.
+>I’m not even sorry.

 This song has been in my life since I can remember, so like 2006 or later.
 Man, getting old is hard, but I digress.